Origami language syntax

 When evaluated, the value of the expression will be the response to that network request.

-In Web Origami, a protocol is just a function call, so you can write your own protocols:
+In Origami, a protocol is just a function call, so you can write your own protocols:

 fn://a/b/c